PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/6 Plans.md

 	- Neighborhoods: *Deniytas (gnomes), Platinate (wealthy)*

 Place 3: *Aeren's Workshop*
-- Located in Everbrigh
+- Located in Everbright, appears to be apartments from the outside
+- Renovated to a studio-like inside with 3 levels, and enough space to house the party.
+- Clockwork butler: *Piston*

 ### People

-Person 1:
+Person 1: Aeren d'Cannith
-- X (information relevant to session)
-*Plot Information*
-- X (information relevant to overall plot)
+- Wants to discuss Geralt's parents, the schematics, and requests aid in searching Geralt's parent's old workshop *Plot Information*
+- Doesn't know what dialect the schematics are written in, hopes to find out more with the party's help
+- Has a large amount of resources available, wi

 Person 2:
 - X